-1-3.A.1.b.1. does not apply to non-"space-qualified" tubes having all of the following:
+1-3.A.1.b.1. does not apply to non-"space-qualified" 'vacuum electronic devices' having all of the following:

 - a.
 An average output power equal to or less than 50 W; and - b.
 Designed or rated for operation in any frequency band and having all of the following: - 1.
 Exceeds 31.8 GHz but does not exceed 43.5 GHz; and - 2.
 Is "allocated by the ITU" for radio-communications services, but not for radio-determination. - a.
-Travelling wave tubes, pulsed or continuous wave, as follows: - 1.
-Tubes operating at frequencies exceeding 31.8 GHz; - 2.
-Tubes having a cathode heater element with a turn on time to rated RF power of less than 3 seconds; - 3.
-Coupled cavity tubes, or derivatives thereof, with a "fractional bandwidth" of more than 7% or a peak power exceeding 2.5 kW; - 4.
-Helix tubes, or derivatives thereof, having any of the following: - a.
+Travelling-wave 'vacuum electronic devices', pulsed or continuous wave, as follows: - 1.
+Devices operating at frequencies exceeding 31.8 GHz; - 2.
+Devices having a cathode heater with a turn on time to rated RF power of less than 3 seconds; - 3.
+Coupled cavity devices, or derivatives thereof, with a "fractional bandwidth" of more than 7% or a peak power exceeding 2.5 kW; - 4.
+Devices based on helix, folded waveguide, or serpentine waveguide circuits, or derivatives thereof, having any of the following: - a.
 An "instantaneous bandwidth" of more than one octave, and average power (expressed in kW) times frequency (expressed in GHz) of more than 0.5; - b.
-An "instantaneous bandwidth" of one octave or less, and average power (expressed in kW) times frequency (expressed in GHz) of more than 1; or - c.
-Being "space-qualified"; - b.
-Crossed-field amplifier tubes with a gain of more than 17 dB; - Impregnated cathodes designed for electronic tubes producing a continuous emission current density at rated operating conditions exceeding 5 A/cm2; - 2.
-Microwave "Monolithic Integrated Circuits" (MMIC) power amplifiers that are any of the following: - a.
-Rated for operation at frequencies exceeding 2.7 GHz up to and including 6.8 GHz with a "fractional bandwidth" greater than 15% and having any of the following:
+An "instantaneous bandwidth" of one octave or less, and average power (expressed in kW) times frequency (expressed in GHz) of more than 1; - c.
+Being "space-qualified"; or - d.
+Having a gridded electron gun; - 5.
+Devices with a "fractional bandwidth" greater than or equal to 10%, with any of the following: - a.
+An annular electron beam; - b.
+A non-axisymmetric electron beam; or - c.
+Multiple electron beams; - b.
+Crossed-field amplifier 'vacuum electronic devices' with a gain of more than 17 dB; - c.
+Thermionic cathodes designed for 'vacuum electronic devices' producing an emission current density at rated operating conditions exceeding 5 A/cm2 or a pulsed (non-continuous) current density at rated operating conditions exceeding 10 A/cm2; - d.
+'Vacuum electronic devices' with the capability to operate in a 'dual mode'.